HughP/endangered-languages/Personas.md

 * Does something like this already exist?

 ##Other projects looking to use the same infrastructure
-* The same infastrucre might be able to be used in other projects
+* The same infrastructure might be able to be used in other projects

 ##LRL Communitiy member End Users
 * Looking for solutions for end user problems